-Criteria JORC Code explanation Commentary (eg sulphur for acid mine drainage characterisation).
-In the case of block model interpolation, the block size in relation to the average sample spacing and the search employed.
-Any assumptions behind modelling of selective mining units.
+Criteria JORC Code explanation Commentary Any assumptions behind modelling of selective mining units.
 Any assumptions about correlation between variables.
-Description of how the geological interpretatio was used to control the resource estimates.
+Description of how the geological interpretation was used to control the resource estimates.
 Discussion of basis for using or not using grade cutting or capping.
-The process of validation, the checking process used, the comparison of model data to drill hol data, and use of reconciliation data if available The validation was carried out by two methods: Visual comparison of block grades with nearby drill assay results on a section by section basis.
+The process of validation, the checking process used, the comparison of model data to drill hole data, and use of reconciliation data if available. particularly the presence of quartz veining and biotite-sulphide alteration.
+The wireframes were applied as hard boundaries in the estimate.
+The validation was carried out by two methods: Visual comparison of block grades with nearby drill assay results on a section by section basis.
 Comparison of estimated grades and composite grades on a domain by domain basis.
-Trend analysis of estimated block model grades versus composite grades on 20m easting and 10m vertical intervals.
-Moisture Whether the tonnages are estimated on a dry basis or with natural moisture, and the method of determination of the moisture content.
-Tonnages and grades were estimated on a dry in situ basis.
+Trend analysis of estimated block model grades versus composite grades on 20m easting, 20m northing and 10m vertical intervals.
+Moisture Whether the tonnages are estimated on a dry basis or with natural moisture, and the method of determination of the moisture content. • Tonnages and grades were estimated on a dry in situ basis.
 No moisture values were reviewed.
-Cut-off parameters The basis of the adopted cut-off grade(s) or quality parameters applied.
-The Mineral Resource has been reported at a 1.0 g/t Au cut-off based on assumptions about economic cut-off grades for open pit mining.
+Cut-off parameters • The basis of the adopted cut-off grade(s) or quality parameters applied. • The Mineral Resource has been reported at a 1.0 g/t Au cut-off based on assumptions about economic cut-off grades for open pit mining.
 Mining factors or assumptions Assumptions made regarding possible mining methods, minimum mining dimensions and internal (or, if applicable, external) mining dilution.
-It is always necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider potential mining methods, but the assumptions made regarding mining methods and parameters when estimating Mineral Resource may not always be rigorous.
-Where this is the case, this should be reported with an explanation of the basis of the mining assumptions made. accounted for by applying high rates of dilution during the economic assessment of the deposit.
-Metallurgical factors or assumptions The basis for assumptions or predictions regarding metallurgical amenability.
-It is alway necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider potential metallurgical methods, but the assumptions regarding metallurgical treatment processes and parameters made when reporting Mineral Resources may not always be rigorous.
+It is always necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider potential mining methods, but the assumptions made regarding mining methods and parameters when estimating Mineral Resources may not always be rigorous.
+Where this is the case, this should be reported with an explanation of the basis of the mining assumptions made.
+The deposit has previously been mined using selective open pit mining methods.
+It is intended to adopt similar selective mining practises at the deposit.
+Selected mineralised lodes are thought to be amenable to underground mining, being of sufficient grade and continuity.
+No mining parameters or modifying factors have been applied to the Mineral Resource.
+Metallurgical factors or assumptions • The basis for assumptions or predictions regarding metallurgical amenability.
+It is always necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider potential metallurgical methods, but the assumptions regarding metallurgical treatment processes and parameters made when reporting Mineral Resources may not always be rigorous.
 Where this is the case, this should be reported with an explanation of the basis of the metallurgical assumptions made.
-Results from previous processing have demonstrated that good gold recovery can be expected from conventional CIL processing methods.
+Sand King deposit has been successfully mined in the past with no reported metallurgical issues.
+Metallurgical test-work was undertaken by previous operators at the project and has been reviewed Results from previous processing have demonstrated that good gold recovery can be expected from conventional CIL processing methods.